penn-cnt/ieeg-recon/python/docs/Installing_the_GUI.md

 # Installing the iEEG-recon GUI

+These instructions are for MacOS.
+For Windows instructions see [here](https://github.com/penn-cnt/ieeg-recon/blob/main/python/docs/Windows_Installation_Instructions.md)

 Before installation, both the Docker and local version require Anaconda in order to run VoxTool (Module 1).
 Please install Anaconda following the instructions specified here: https://docs.anaconda.com/free/anaconda/install/mac-os/

 After Anaconda has been successfully installed, proceed with the options below.